janexner/site-infrastructure-tests/README.md

 The third parameter is a delay in milliseconds, which defines how long the test should wait between executing the two snippets.

-Example: "genericJavascriptSetupAndCheckLater": { "setupScript": "var a = true;", "verificationScript": "return a;", "delay": 1000
+Example: "genericJavascriptSetupAndCheckLater": { "setupScript": "window.aaa = true;", "verificationScript": "return window.aaa;", "delay": 1000

 #### `genericJavascriptCascade`